hxhwing/openai-chatbot/README.md

 model='gpt-3.5-turbo'
 ```
 > **Note**
-> For gpt-3+ models, use /v1/chat/completion API endpoint
+> For gpt-3+ models, use /v1/chat/completion API endpoint;
 > For older text models, like text-davinci, use /v1/completions API endpoint

 ### 4. Run gcloud to build and deploy Cloud Run service interactively